-- 4.59 When considering facing materials for extensions, the colour, texture and size of the materials on the host building should be taken into account to ensure a good match.
-Contemporary materials on modern or innovative design will be supported where the impact on the host building and wider area is not harmful. - 4.60 For brickwork, the mortar mix and colour, the pointing technique, brick bond, and whether the bricks are hand or machine made can make a significant difference to the final appearance of the masonry.
+- 4.71 When considering facing materials for extensions, the colour, texture and size of the materials on the host building should be taken into account to ensure a good match.
+Contemporary materials on modern or innovative design will be supported where the impact on the host building and wider area is not harmful. - 4.72 For brickwork, the mortar mix and colour, the pointing technique, brick bond, and whether the bricks are hand or machine made can make a significant difference to the final appearance of the masonry.
 The use of reclaimed brick and other closely matching materials is encouraged.
-Re-use is sustainable the weathered appearance of old materials helps blend them in. - 4.61 Render and timber cladding do not weather well in urban environments, and they both require regular treatment or redecoration to maintain a smart appearance, placing an unnecessary maintenance burden on property owners.
-For that reason they will generally be resisted on new work unless limited to ground floor at the rear.
-Even then designers should seek specification which ensure long-term durability and minimal maintenance.
-For example, leaving render unpainted and using sustainable hardwoods.
+Re-use is sustainable the weathered appearance of old materials helps blend them in. - 4.73 Render and timber cladding do not weather well in urban environments, and they both require regular treatment or redecoration to maintain a smart appearance, placing an unnecessary maintenance burden on property owners.
+For that reason they are discouraged.
+Where using render or timber designers should seek specifications which ensure long-term durability and minimal maintenance.
+For example, through colour render and using sustainable hardwood cladding.
+Render colours should reflect the prevailing colours of the host building / context.